Symplectic Representation of Legendre Dynamics: Legendre preserving symplectomorphisms

-\begin{theorem} A diffeomorphism $F:T^*Q \rightarrow T^* Q$ is a symplectomorphism that maps the graph of every closed $1$-form on $Q$ to the graph of another closed $1$-form on $Q$ if and only if $F$ can be written as the composition of a cotangent lift of a diffeomorphism $f:Q\rightarrow Q$ and a fiber-wise aﬃne translation of a closed $1$-form $\beta$, i.e.
+\begin{theorem}[Closed-graph normal form] Let $Q$ be a smooth manifold and let $F : T^*Q \to T^*Q$ be a symplectomorphism.
+Then $F$ maps the graph of every closed $1$-form on $Q$ to the graph of another closed $1$-form if and only if